 Flora Mwikali – New Scent Centre International Director

-Flora Mwikali graduated from Scott Theological College with a Bachelor’s Degree in Theology in response to God’s call to enter the ministry.
-She initially served in church ministry as the head of her area’s Christian Education department, concentrating on youth ministry: writing materials, counseling, and public speaking.
+Flora Mwikali graduated from Scott Theological College with a bachelor’s degree in theology in response to God’s call to enter the ministry.
+She initially served in church ministry as the head of her area’s Christian education department, concentrating on youth ministry.
 During those years, Flora co-founded an evangelism and discipleship ministry to serve the people of Kenya and beyond.
-In this effort, she facilitated group social service activities, such as distributing food to the poor and visiting the sick.
-As Flora’s visits frequently brought to light issues of gender-based violence (GBV) in the community, these experiences cultivated within her a strong passion for achieving justice for and support the healing of sexually assaulted women.
+In this effort, she led group social service activities such as distributing food to the poor and visiting the sick.
+As Flora’s visits frequently brought to light issues of gender-based violence (GBV) in the community, these experiences cultivated within her a strong passion for achieving justice for and support of sexually assaulted women.

-Flora continued her education with a Master of Divinity in Christian Education from Africa International University (AIU), along with a diploma in Project Management and Alcoholism and Substance Addiction Counselling.
+Flora continued her education with a master’s of divinity in Christian education from Africa International University (AIU) along with a diploma in Project Management and Alcoholism and Substance Addiction Counseling.
 Community activities at this time included leading the social department of her graduate school and steering the women ministry of Nairobi Baptist Church.
-Flora then joined Good Hope Rehabilitation Centre, a substance abuse treatment centre, as Project Coordinator and later Project Manager.
-While there, she facilitated project improvements in client service delivery and the internal development of the centre’s infrastructure.
+Flora then joined Good Hope Rehabilitation Centre, a substance abuse treatment centre, as project coordinator and later as project manager.
+While there, she led project improvements in client service delivery and the internal development of the centre’s infrastructure.

 Flora is also the founder of New Scent Centre International.
-This ministry offers residential services to survivors of GBV, treatment to female addicts, and non-residential support groups.
-Their guiding principle is to achieve wholeness for the participants and the community at large.
-Flora serves as Adjunct Lecturer at Africa Nazarene University, regularly speaks to high school and college students on the Christian faith and personal development, and presents at numerous meetings and women conferences.
-She voluntarily offers counseling services to GBV survivors and journeys with them towards recovery.
-Flora thrives in roles of teaching, public speaking, and counseling to facilitate comprehensive and holistic healing.
+This ministry offers residential services to survivors of GBV, treatment for female addicts and non-residential support groups.
+Its guiding principle is to achieve wholeness for participants and the community at large.
+Flora serves as adjunct lecturer at Africa Nazarene University, regularly speaks to high school and college students on the Christian faith and personal development, and presents at numerous meetings and women conferences.
+She voluntarily offers counseling services to GBV survivors and journeys with them toward recovery.
+Flora thrives in roles of teaching, public speaking and counseling to promote comprehensive and holistic healing.